Pulse Acupuncture

 When searching for an acupuncturist, consider their education, licensing, and areas of specialization.
 It’s important to choose someone experienced with your specific health concerns.
 Many practitioners offer a consultation before starting treatment, giving you a chance to discuss your health goals and concerns.
 Check if they are recognized by professional acupuncture associations, which can be a sign of their commitment to high standards in their practice.

-Marina Doktorman, M.S., L.Ac., is an experienced acupuncturist who obtained her Masters of Acupuncture from the Tri-State College of Acupuncture in New York City in 2001.
+• Marina Doktorman, M.S., L.Ac., is an experienced acupuncturist who obtained her Masters of Acupuncture from the Tri-State College of Acupuncture in New York City in 2001.
 During her studies, she focused on Chinese Herbology, a branch of Traditional Chinese Medicine (TCM) that utilizes herbs to complement acupuncture treatments.
 Marina is licensed in both New York (NY) and New Jersey (NJ) and holds a Diplomate of Acupuncture from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), indicating her expertise in the field.

 Similar Articles

-herbs for weight loss
+chinese herbs for fertility

-Chinese Herbs for Weight Loss
+Chinese Herbs for Fertility

 Services